Madison-SDC/ultimate-tic-tac-toe/README.txt

 Planned features include:
-	Instructions!
-Learn how to play the game with a short, interactive tutorial.
 	Sounds and animation!
 For added immersion.
 	Custom pieces!
 Change colors and shapes to make the game match you.
 	Online functionality!
 A real stretch goal as I've never done anything with networks, but it'd be a great learning experience!